signalarun/nodejs-learnings/README.md

    - This discusses about driving control flow along layers namely Controller-Service-DataAccess layers.
 Its identical to Spring Boot controll flows
 ## Coding convention
  * [Javascript style guide by Google](https://google.github.io/styleguide/jsguide.html)
+ * Linter
+   - A tool that can be used to enforce the coding conventions.ESLint is an opensource linter for Javascript.ESLint documents your rules inside a configuration file named .eslintrc.
+Developers could also customize the rules.

 ## Developement environment configuration and tools
  * [EditorConfig](https://editorconfig.org/)